Vasanthabalaji01/Final_Year_Project/README.md

 also a controller here.
 Paper proposes a generic health monitoring system as a step forward to the progress made in this department till now.

-Amazon Lightsail is a virtual private server (VPS) provider and is the easiest way...
+<h1>Amazon Lightsail is a virtual private server (VPS) provider and is the easiest way...</h1>
 <br>
 To get started with AWS for <br>
- >> developers <br>
+ >developers <br>
- >> small businesses <br>
+ >small businesses <br>
- >> students <br>
+ >students <br>
- >> users who need a solution to build and host their applications on cloud. <br>
+ >users who need a solution to build and host their applications on cloud. <br>
 <br>
-Lightsail provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites and web applications in the cloud.
+Lightsail provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites and web applications in the cloud.<br>
-It includes everything you need to launch your project quickly – virtual machines, containers, databases, CDN, load balancers, DNS management etc. for a low, predictable monthly price.
+It includes everything you need to launch your project quickly – virtual machines, containers, databases, CDN, load balancers, DNS management etc.<br>
+for a low, predictable monthly price.<br>